-This report is made solely to Godalming College and the ESFA in accordance with the terms of our engagement letter.
-Our work has been undertaken so that we might state to Godalming College and the ESFA those matters we are required to state in a report and for no other purpose.
+This report is made solely to Godalming College and the ESFA in accordance with the terms of our engagement letter dated 9 May 2018.
+Our work has been undertaken so that we might state to the Godalming College and the ESFA those matters we are required to state in a report and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Godalming College and the ESFA, for our work, for this report, or for the conclusion we have formed.